kbledesign/portfolio/README.md

   - Redux app showcasing basic react, routing, state management, redux, and ES6+.
   - This project is a react course assignment where I was able to build out the redux slices, component state, and more.

+- **Project 4**: Todo App
+  - Basic todo app with redux and typescript

 ## Thanks for visiting.

 Thank you for visiting my front-end developer portfolio!
 I hope you find my work interesting, and I look forward to sharing more exciting projects in the future.